Did you know you could send messages using Bitcoin and have them stored on the blockchain?

 How can I Read a Message on the Bitcoin Blockchain?

 When you’re talking about sending messages using Bitcoin, your first thought may be that you’ve heard something about this but can’t remember what.
-However, for most of us, the mention of the message stored in the Bitcoin genesis block is one that will almost always provoke responses of ah-hah!
+However, for most of us, the mention of the message stored in the Bitcoin genesis block will almost always provoke responses of ah-hah!
 It’s also a great way to learn how to read a message stored on Bitcoin.

 Head over to a Bitcoin block explorer; just about any well-supported explorer should work for following these steps.
 However, blockchain.info was used when creating this tutorial and can be used to find this message quickly and easily.